Edward358-AI/introtopython/2/1-output.md

 print(f'Hello, {name}!')
 ```

-If we put the letter f before our single quotes, we can then enclose our variables, in this case `name` inside curly brackets.
+If we put the letter f before our single quotes, we can then enclose our variables, in this case `name`, inside curly brackets.

 There are a few other ways to do this.
 For example, you can add strings together: